locaweb/simplestack/doc/source/index.rst

 Simplestack
 ===========

-A simple abstraction layer to deal with different hypervisors.
+Simplestack was made to be the layer between a provisioning application and many different hypervisors.

 Virtualization support
 ======================

-The :doc:`REST API <restapi>` uses a given hypervisor and routes to the respective class to perform the action for that resource.

-When the hypervisor doesn't support a specific feature an error (*NotImplementedError*) will be raised.
+The entry point to work with Simplestack is the HTTP :doc:`REST API <restapi>`.
+Each method has the hypervisor and host as the first parameters helping Simplestack to stay simple handling hypervisor operation and providing the same API for all operations.

+Unfortunately not all hypervisors have support to all features the Simplestack API provides and when the hypervisor could not deal with this operation or Simplestack doesn't have the implementation for the requested operation it will raise the (*NotImplementedError*) exception.

 The current implementation state for Simplestack can be seen below.